<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 You might find yourself with very tempting job opportunities at a time when you thought you’d be withdrawing from the workforce in your city.

 Staying active and involved in your state.
-Retaining employment after your previous job, even if it’s just part-time, can be a great way to use the skills you’ve worked so hard to build over the years and keep up with friends and colleagues.
+Retaining employment after your previous job, even if it’s just part time, can be a great way to use the skills you’ve worked so hard to build over the years and keep up with friends and colleagues.

-Enjoying yourself at work in retirement age years.
+Enjoying yourself at work in your retirement years.
 Just because the government has set a retirement age with its Social Security program doesn’t mean you have to schedule your own life that way.
 Many people genuinely enjoy their employment and continue working because their jobs enrich their lives.

 Sources